Prepare to Lead Organizational Initiatives With a Doctor of Education

 Director of human resources

-The USC Rossier OCL: An Online Program From a Top-Ranked School
+The USC Rossier OCL: An Online Program

 The USC Rossier Doctor of Education (EdD) in Organizational Change and Leadership online is ideal for experienced working professionals looking to advance their leadership roles within higher education settings, private firms, nonprofits and government organizations.
 The USC OCL program offers professionals an opportunity to effect change in an organization by sharpening their communication, assessment, inquiry and management skills.